joh120/T5_Series/README.md

 Do you want your kickgame to be timeless and current ?

-This site is a guide to help aspiring sneakerhead or curious individuals to known among the most dominant sneaker brands in the market which sneaker there should have in their collection or perhaps which sneakers there shouldn't do without!
+This site is a guide to help aspiring sneakerhead or curious individuals to know which among the most dominant sneaker brands in the market which sneaker there should have in their collection or perhaps which sneakers there shouldn't do without!